Getting to Christchurch and Canterbury

 Bus, Trains and Shuttles

-The KiwiRail TranzAlpine traverses through the Southern Alps connecting the South Island's East and West coasts.
-Following the Waimakariri River through the Canterbury Plains and eventually climbing into the Southern Alps, the TranzAlpine stops in Arthur's Pass before passing through the Otira tunnel and continuing on to Greymouth.
+TranzAlpine traverses through the Southern Alps connecting the South Island's east and west coasts.
+Following the Waimakariri River through the Canterbury Plains and eventually climbing into the Southern Alps, the TranzAlpine stops in Arthur's Pass before passing through the Otira tunnel and continuing to Greymouth.

-The TranzAlpine departs daily from Christchurch at 8.15am and Greymouth at 2.05pm, enjoy the idyllic surrounds from the comfort of newly refurbished carriages all year round.
+The TranzAlpine departs daily from Christchurch at 8.15am and Greymouth at 2.05pm, enjoy this spectacular journey coast to coast year round.

 Buses & shuttles